Scientists cautious as England set to end COVID curbs

 “It looks as though what the government has said is that it accepts that the country is going to have to live with somewhere between 20,000 and 80,000 COVID deaths a year and isn’t really going to do anything about it,” he said, speaking in a personal capacity.
 “Now that seems to me to be irresponsible.”

-A reminder that the coronavirus remains widespread came with the news that Queen Elizabeth II tested positive for COVID-19 on Sunday.
-Buckingham Palace said the 95-year-old monarch was experiencing mild, cold-like symptoms and was continuing with light duties.
+A reminder that the virus remains widespread came Sunday with the news that Queen Elizabeth II tested positive for COVID-19.
+Buckingham Palace said the 95-year-old monarch was experiencing mild, cold-like symptoms, was continuing with light duties and would follow all government regulations.

 ———